spotter-application/spotter/README.md

 To run the app, press ```option + s```

 ## Contributing
+After cloning & setting up the local project you can push the changes to your github fork and make a pull request.

 Contributions are always welcome, no matter how large or small.

 ## License